tquinlan1992/medianIncomeHeatmap/README.md

 # Median Income Heatmap

-This project hopes to allow you to look at heatmaps of median incomes in areas defined by the user using polygon coordinates.
+This project allows a user to look at heatmaps of median incomes in areas defined by the user using polygon coordinates.

+Currently the project allows a user to set center coordinates and to show a heatmap; though the heatmap is not are accurate at the moment.
+The user is able to then save the center coordinates given and load them again at a later point.

+The MEAN stack is used in this project along with gulp and browserify helping the build process.

 ### Set up